philsegeler/OxygenEngine2/README.md

 Now I will work on integrating the event handler, renderer and the rest to create a working window with renderer, so i can get the basics working.
 Then work can start by antsouchlos on the physics part.

+2020/20/07:

+Added optimizations to the loading of vertices.
+Switched to unordered_map in many OE base classes.
+Meshes can now choose dynamically at runtime between unordered map and ordered map according to the number of vertices and other mesh data.

 ## Initial TODO list for philsegeler
 This should get the project started again with the basics working, so as to be able to add **actual** new features.